LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 If our goal is to get something representative of the posterior we generally wantto do 1 or more of the following:
 1. Guess where the most optimal set of parameter values are based on our data is (not unique to posterior inference, can just be done with optimisation)
-2. Generate further values after taking into account parameter uncertainties
+2. Generate further values that reflect parameter uncertainties
 3. __Quantify uncertainty__
 4. Compare models via evidence values (normalisation for the posterior)